Driving While High: What Are the Laws in Canada?

-If you have additional queries about your province or territories laws related to drug-impaired driving, visit the provincial or territorial government website for detailed information.
+If you have additional queries about your province or territory laws related to drug-impaired driving, visit the provincial or territorial government website for detailed information.

 When it comes to impaired driving, it’s better to be safe than sorry.
-And you will enjoy your night out so much more if you don’t have to stress about whether you’re okay to drive or not.
-Don’t let a good night end in a police station.
+You will enjoy your night out so much more if you don’t have to stress about whether you’re okay to drive or not.
+Don’t let a good night end in a police station or hospital.
 Below is a list of things you can do to avoid drug-impaired driving.

-Please note: Most of these options are not advisable in the current COVID-19 climate.
-Stay home and stay safe.
+Please note: Some of these options are not advisable in the current COVID-19 climate.

 Today, you can enjoy weed legally and freely in public.
 This is an exciting time for many Canadians across the nation.
 But always remember to use weed, alcohol, and other substances responsibly, and never mix consumption with driving.